jefer94/gcloud-resize/readme.md

-# Google Cloud Function for File Transfer
+# Google Cloud Function for Image Resizing

-This Google Cloud Function is designed to transfer a file from one Google Cloud Storage bucket to another.
-It allows you to specify the source and destination buckets as query parameters when making an HTTP request.
+This Google Cloud Function is designed to resize images from one Google Cloud Storage bucket and save the resized image to the same bucket with the desired dimensions.
+It allows you to specify the source filename, bucket, and the dimensions (width and height) for the resized image.

 ## Execute locally